rails/rails/guides/source/routing.md

 end
 ```

-There exists two options for `scope` to customize shallow routes. `:shallow_path` prefixes member paths with the specified parameter:
+There exist two options for `scope` to customize shallow routes. `:shallow_path` prefixes member paths with the specified parameter:

 ```ruby
 scope shallow_path: "sekret" do